Vows.sg

 Wedding Ang Bao Rates in Singapore (2026 Guide)

-Not sure how much ang bao to give for a Singapore wedding?
-Our 2026 guide covers rates by venue, relationship, and table type — so you get it right.
+Not sure how much ang bao or red packet to give for a Singapore wedding?
+Our 2026 guide covers rates by venue, relationship, and table type.

-Red ang bao packet with 2026 gold embossing and Singapore hundred dollar notes
+Red ang bao packet and red packet guide for Singapore weddings with 2026 gold embossing and Singapore hundred dollar notes

 What Are Wedding Ang Bao Rates?